-Sometimes, we become so focused on the finish line, that we fail to find the joy in the journey
+"Sometimes, we become so focused on the finish line, that we fail to find the joy in the journey." ~ Dieter F. Uchtdor

-If Israel was ever going to stand in the promised land, with their hands full of bread, and say, “I know how to abound,” they would first need to walk through the wilderness, with God’s word in their hearts, and say, “I know how to be brought low” (Philippians 4:12).
-They would need to learn how to look around at a wasteland of sand, and sing for joy to the one who gives and takes away.
+If Israel was ever going to stand in the promised land, with their hands full of bread, and say, “I know how to abound,” they would first need to walk through the wilderness, with God’s Word in their hearts, and say, “I know how to be brought low” (Philippians 4:12).
+They would need to learn how to look around at a wasteland of sand and sing for joy to the One who gives and takes away.

 So it is with us.
-Often, God teaches us how to handle his gifts rightly by first withholding them.
-But, you have me out here in the wilderness?
+Often, God teaches us how to handle His gifts rightly by first withholding them.
+"But, why does He have me out here in the wilderness?"
 The wilderness exposes what’s inside our hearts like little else does.
 For all the beauty of the Promised Land’s hills and forests, they offer dozens of hideouts for our idols.
-It’s easy to worship God while our hearts our lost in His gifts.
+It’s easy to worship God while our hearts are lost in His gifts.
 Your true character is revealed when pressure is applied.
 What was this pressure saying about me?
-I love the Lord, I speak highly of God?
-But why don’t I hear him?
-It’s crazy because I’ve seen rock bottom before, I’ve experienced lack on many occasions so what are you doing now God I would ask.
+I love the Lord, I speak highly of God, but why don’t I hear Him?
+It’s crazy because I’ve seen rock bottom before.
+I’ve experienced lack on many occasions so "what are You doing now God?", I would ask.
 Our seasons of lack do not create the cancer that comes of us; they expose what was already there, but hidden by abundance.

-“And you shall remember the whole way that the Lord your God has led you these forty years in the wilderness, that he might humble you, testing you to know what was in your heart, whether you would keep His commandments or not” Deuteronomy 8:2
+“And you shall remember the whole way that the Lord your God has led you these forty years in the wilderness, that He might humble you, testing you to know what was in your heart, whether you would keep His commandments or not” Deuteronomy 8:2

-I’m sure you’re thinking I’ll be ending this post with how I’ve overcome my journey through the wilderness, how God is doing a mighty work in my life now, and I am no longer in the valley's but, in the mountain's.
+I’m sure you’re thinking I’ll be ending this post with how I’ve overcome my journey through the wilderness, how God is doing a mighty work in my life now, and how I am no longer in the valleys, but in the mountains.
 However, that is not the case.
-I am still journeying through this new season.Still growing my faith and trust in God for what he is currently preparing me for.
+I am still journeying through this new season.
+I'm still growing my faith and trust in God for what He is currently preparing me for.
 Embracing the process and speaking life is all that I am tasked to do.
 I still know that God is doing a mighty work on my behalf!

 I pray that you were inspired and encouraged by today’s post.
 I pray that you are confident that there is refuge on the other side of your journey.